heroiclabs/nakama-defold/README.md

 The client can create one or more sockets with the server.
 Each socket can have it's own event listeners registered for responses received from the server.

+Here's an example of creating a socket to join a chat room (similarly, `match_join` or `matchmaker_add` messages can be used to work with matchmaking system instead):

 ```lua
 local client = nakama.create_client(config)